Aller au contenu principal

 Your real mistakes

-Grammar, conjugation, prepositions, agreements: each error is spotted and corrected, not just flagged.
+Grammar, conjugation, prepositions, agreements - every error is spotted and corrected, not just flagged.

 🇫🇷